Duddingston: History

 In January 1542, James V paid David Murray of Balvaird £400 Scots for land at Duddingston which was added to Holyrood Park.
 Cassells says the village was a centre of weaving in the 18th century where "over 40 looms" were in production on The Loan, creating a coarse linen called "Duddingston hardings".

-Duddingston Loch has been used for ice-skating and curling, even boasting a curling house, for several centuries.
-In the 17th and 18th century the village was primarily a centre for the coal and salt mining industry, but was also known for its weaving industry, in particular for a cloth known as Duddingston Hardings.
+Duddingston Loch was used for ice-skating and curling, even boasting a curling house, for several centuries.
+The loch provided the setting for Henry Raeburn's painting of The Skating Minister, painted in the 1790s, as well as the less famous but very atmospheric painting by Charles Lees called Skaters on Duddingston Loch by Moonlight.